The Institute of Mathematical Sciences (IMSc) is committed to protecting everyone

 personnel) from sexual harassment by creating and maintaining a working and living environment

 that is free from sexual harassment.
-Harassment of persons associated with IMSc by non-IMSc
+Harassment of persons associated with IMSc by IMSc members or visitors as well as by non-IMSc

 individuals, such as contractors, vendors, visitors, etc. will also come under the purview of IMSc